Skip to main content

 Reporting Inventory Changes

 Inventory (Form MET-1 Section II) is reported by the taxpayer’s TPT location (similar to reporting TPT).
 The taxpayer will report the inventory movement by type.
 The three reporting types are marijuana, edibles, and other.
-Marijuana includes all flower or leaf products.
-Edibles include such items as brownies, gummies, etc. Other is reserved for all types which do not fit in marijuana or edibles; for example, THC infused oils.
+"Marijuana" includes all flower or leaf products.
+"Edibles" include such items as brownies, gummies, etc. "Other" is reserved for all types which do not fit in marijuana or edibles; for example, THC infused oils.
+Inventory which contains less than three-tenths percent on a dry-weight basis of THC has no inventory reporting requirements (i.e., “industrial hemp” as defined in A.R.S. § 3-311).

-Taxpayers are required to report the inventory in either pounds or ounces.
-As a result, products that are sold in grams will need to be converted to pounds or ounces (total grams divided by 453.592).
+Taxpayers are required to report the inventory in either grams, pounds, or ounces.
+If reporting in pounds or ounces, products that are sold in grams will need to be converted to pounds or ounces (total grams divided by 453.592).
 For example, if a taxpayer sells 500 packages of gummies containing 15 grams of THC, then the inventory will be reported as having sold 16.53 pounds.

 7,500 (packages x grams) grams divided by 453.592 equals 16.53.